 It may take a little effort to prepare the existing product data and product information for automated texting by a text robot, but it’s worth it!
-Because with well-structured and optimised data, great product descriptions can be created that appeal to and inspire customers.
+Because with well-structured and optimized data, great search engine optimized product texts can be created for all channels that appeal to and excite customers.

 Video: Types and use of data

 The CEO of AX Semantics, Saim Alkan, has summarised the topic of product data very nicely in a video.